LukePappa/Ourism/p.md

-Everything subjectively experiences a world in which it comes to recognize Divine Love as the only reality.
-Such clarity of perception belongs to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.
+All perceive a world wherein they apprehend Divine Love as the only reality.
+Knowledge of God belongs to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.